Katharine Jane Densford: Professional nursing career

 By 1920, she graduated from the Vassar Training Camp for Nurses, where she completed an intensive three-month educational program.
 Next she earned a two-year clinical nursing degree at the School of Nursing and Health of the University of Cincinnati.

-In 1925 she transitioned away from bedside nursing practice to education leadership.
+In 1925, she transitioned away from bedside nursing practice to education leadership.
 She become the Assistant Dean of the Illinois Training School for Nurses (program merged in 1926 into the University of Chicago's School of Nursing and ceased to exist in 1929) where she also taught public health and tuberculosis nursing, and gained leadership experience.
-She also served as Assistant Dean and Associate Director of Nursing Service for the Cook County Hospital in Chicago.
+She also served as assistant dean and associate director of Nursing Service for the Cook County Hospital in Chicago.

-In 1930 she became Professor and Director of the University of Minnesota School of Nursing, a tenure that lasted until she retired in 1959.
+In 1930, she became professor and director of the University of Minnesota School of Nursing, a tenure that lasted until she retired in 1959.
 The University of Minnesota (UMN) was the world's first school of nursing within a university, and Densford continued and expanded the nursing program at UMN throughout her tenure, based on a set of policies she established early on the defined the quality of the program.
 Nursing education otherwise had been following an apprenticeship model and was conducted exclusively in hospital settings.
 During her tenure, School of Nursing faculty began providing bedside instruction, ensuring that students learned from the most-prepared people available.

 In response to the Great Depression

 In response to the high unemployment rates for nurses during the Great Depression in the 1930s, Densford collaborated with hospitals and the university to create a "Learn and Earn program".
 In that program, nurses worked in the clinical practice area (without compensation) while enrolling in university courses tuition-free, earning credits to apply toward baccalaureate and advanced degrees, and getting room and board free within that program as well.

-Densford's focus on finding and retaining talent resulted in a number of important hires in the 1930s, including Cecilia Hauge, Myrtle Hodgkins (later known as Mrs. John Coe), Mildred Montag, Frances Lucier, Ruth D. Johnson, Julia Miller and Ruth Harrington.
+Densford's focus on finding and retaining talent resulted in several important hires in the 1930s, including Cecilia Hauge, Myrtle Hodgkins (later known as Mrs. John Coe), Mildred Montag, Frances Lucier, Ruth D. Johnson, Julia Miller and Ruth Harrington.
 During 1937–1938 Densford and Hauge went for 6 months to Europe, to attend the International Council of Nurses ICN meeting in London.
 Lucile Petry took her place as acting director.
-Densford had been with the ICN since 1929, and continued to be active in it the rest of her career.
+Densford had been with the ICN since 1929 and continued to be active in it for the rest of her career.
 She also travelled in Russia during that period, and took further training at Teachers College, Columbia University.

-Densford continued throughout the 1930’s to improve the School of Nursing's programs in terms of content, teaching and patient care.
+Densford continued throughout the 1930s to improve the School of Nursing's programs in terms of content, teaching, and patient care.
 Powell Hall was opened in October, 1933 as a 300-unit dormitory for student nurses, which connected by tunnel to Elliot Hospital, the UMN hospital site at the time.
-In 1939 for the school's thirtieth anniversary the building was renamed in honor of Louise Powell.
+In 1939, for the school's thirtieth anniversary, the building was renamed in honor of Louise Powell.
 The Louise M. Powell Hall was the first building at the University of Minnesota to be named for a living person.